Przejdź do treści

 1. infrastructure capabilities delegated to other Nodes must be expressed as a signed capability-passport.v1 artifact rather than as ad-hoc config,

-2. passport signing authority belongs to a local participant whose derived assurance level is sovereign-operator,
+2. passport signing proves issuer consent, while authority is interpreted by the concrete capability profile; infrastructure profiles such as network-ledger require a local participant whose derived assurance level is sovereign-operator,

 3. the signing format is deterministic canonical JSON with the signature field omitted from the signed payload,